Is Aloe Vera Safe for Cats? No | Here’s What Vets Say

 Is Aloe Vera Safe for Cats to Lick or Taste

-Occasional accidental licking of a small amount of aloe gel is unlikely to cause severe poisoning.
-That said, it can still lead to drooling or mild stomach upset.
+Accidental licking of a very small amount is unlikely to cause severe poisoning.
+It may still cause mild drooling or stomach discomfort.

-Cats usually dislike the bitter taste and stop on their own, but repeated exposure should be avoided.
+Most cats dislike the bitter taste of aloe and stop on their own.
+But repeated exposure should always be avoided.

 Is Aloe Vera Safe for Cats Skin Fur Eyes and Ears